QuestioWo/Sigma17/README.md

 * Highlighting for effected/used memory values and registers.
 * √ - Stricter requirements for comments to be accepted.
 * Stricter requirements for labels to be accepted.
+* Abstract RegEx for checking statements.
 * Binary accepted as integers.
-* Abstract RegEx for checking statements.
+* √ - Binary files properly generate and import.

 ## Author